lakejs/lake-docs/guide/about.md

 # {{ $frontmatter.title }}

 Lake is a browser-based rich text editor designed for creating content such as blogs, comments, and emails.
-It tries to keep a balance between being feature-rich and lightweight, offering an easy-to-use programming interface for further extension.

 ## Why create Lake?

-There are already many rich text editors on the internet, but finding one that fully meets your needs is not easy.
+Tons of rich text editors are available on the internet, but finding one that fully meets your needs is not easy.
 They often either lack key features or are not open enough.
-These editors can usually be divided into two types:
+There are usually two types:

-* **Basic**: These editors often lack some features that are essential to you, so you have to spend a lot of time adding these features.
-And the people who do this work need to have advanced programming skills for customization.
+* **Underpowered**: These editors lack critical features, forcing developers to reinvent the wheel.
+Customization often demands advanced expertise, slowing down workflows.

-* **Commercial**: These editors usually include the features you need, but you have to buy a license for commercial use.
-And it is not easy to customize because they often have complex structures.
+* **Overcomplicated**: These editors may include desired features but come with restrictive licenses, opaque codebases, and steep learning curves.

 Lake aims to provide as many features as possible with a simple structure while being free for commercial use.

 ## Principles

-* **Straightforward**: Lake strives to reduce the complexity of its code architecture, using native browser features as much as possible, and providing a simple and intuitive programming interface.
+* **Straightforward**: Lake reduces code complexity by leveraging native browser features and offering a simple, intuitive programming interface.

-* **High performance**: Lake works well with huge content.
-You can also cleanly copy and paste huge content from HTML page, Microsoft Word, Google Docs and more at high speed.
+* **High performance**: Lake efficiently handles huge content and supports fast, clean copying and pasting from HTML pages, Microsoft Word, Google Docs, and more.

 * **Stability**: Lake uses extensive test cases to ensure its stability.
 All of its features have been carefully tested.

-* **Easy customization**: The interface and data model are extensions built on the DOM, rather than creating a completely new model.
+* **Easy customization**: The interface and model extend the DOM rather than creating completely new ones.
 This means you can do anything that can be done in the DOM.

 ## Limitations

-The following features will not be added to Lake, as supporting them would significantly increase the software's size and complexity, ultimately compromising the user experience.
+Lake will not support the features below, as supporting them would significantly increase the software's size and complexity, ultimately compromising the user experience.

 * Real-time collaboration
 * Typography beyond standard web practices

-If these features are essential to you, please consider alternative editors.
+If these are critical to your project, consider alternative editors.